Personal Injury FAQ Answered by Board Certified Houston Personal Injury Attorney

 How Much Is My Personal Injury Case Worth?

-We often get this question from our clients in Houston because many people want to know if they will be able to recover enough money to cover their medical and other expenses.
+We often get this question from our clients because many people want to know if they will be able to recover enough money to cover their medical and other expenses.
 While there are many factors that go into evaluating the damages that can be recovered in an injury case, some of the general elements of damages in Texas may include:

 - Prior medical expenses